 UMD: A Globally Connected University

-AGNR UMD Exchange: FESIA Ecoles Supérieures dIngénieurs en Agriculture (FESIA) (France)
+UMD Exchange: FESIA Ecoles Supérieures dIngénieurs en Agriculture (AGNR) (France)

 FESIA is a network of four institutes specialized in Agricultural, Food and Environmental Sciences.
 The FESIA institutes account for 26% of French graduates in Agricultural, Food and Environmental Sciencs and host approximately 400 international students each year.
 FESIA institutes are located at ESA-Angers, ISA-Lille, ISARA-Lyon, and PURPAN-Toulouse.